rust-embedded-community/ssd1331/README.md

 ## [Examples](examples)

+This crate uses [`probe-run`](https://crates.io/crates/probe-run) to run the examples.
+Once set up, it should be as simple as `cargo run --example <example name> --release`. `--release` will be required for some examples to reduce FLASH usage.

 Load a BMP image of the Rust logo and display it in the center of the display.
 From [`examples/bmp.rs`](examples/bmp.rs):